felicitia/expert-meditator/README.md

 ## What

 This repository is a place to collect **Public Datasets on Expert Meditators**.
-We only maintain a "[Table of Content](datasets.md)" of different datasets (a collection of links basically), and everyone can send a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to update this magical library of links (hope there will be more coming! ✨).
+We only maintain a [Table of Content](datasets.md) of different datasets (a collection of links basically), and everyone can send a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to update this magical library of links (hope there will be more coming! ✨).

 We hope this simple act can also have a ripple effect to serve as a bridge where what you offer meets what someone else needs! 💫